cross-seed/cross-seed/website/docs/reference/api.md

 :::

-This endpoint returns 200 if your request was received.
+This endpoint returns 200 if your request was received and a match was found.
+If no match it responds with 204 No Content.

 ### Supported formats